dadur604/boids/README.md

 ## Building

+Ensure you have the two submodules' contents cloned!
+From the cli, you can run `git submodule init` and `git submodule update` after cloning to install the submodules.

 **Windows:**
 Edit `build-windows.bat`, and Ensure that `VC_INIT` points to your local installation of Visual Studio's C++ build tools.
 Run `build-windows.bat` from a command prompt.